clowdr-app/clowdr/README.md

 #### 5. Configure Rules

-Under _Rule Settings_ add the following key-value pairs:
+Under _Settings_ on the `Rules` page, add the following key-value pairs:

 | Key                 | Value                                                                                       | Notes                                                                                                                                                     |
 | ------------------- | ------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | HASURA_NAMESPACE    | `https://hasura.io/jwt/claims`                                                              | For Hasura, this value must always be this URL.                                                                                                           |
 | HASURA_ADMIN_SECRET | The Hasura Admin Secret                                                                     | For local testing, see Hasura Environment Variables.                                                                                                      |
 | HASURA_URL          | The full URL to the Hasura GraphQL API.
 E.g. `http://<ngrok-subdomain>.ngrok.io/v1/graphql` | Use Ngrok to make a `localhost` server accessible by Auth0: command `ngrok http 8080`.
 Hint: The Hasura Service _not_ the Hasura Console URL/port number! |

+BCP: I haven't done anything with Hasura yet, so I don't know what the admin secret might be.
+Something seems out of order.
+BCP: Not sure where to look to "see Hasura Environment Variables"
+BCP: No idea what the third row means. :-(

 You can optionally use `HASURA_ADMIN_SECRET_LOCAL` and `HASURA_URL_LOCAL` in addition to the non-local versions to have user records pushed to both services simultaneously (useful in testing environments).